NadavShaked/D_Nikud/README.md

 ## Introduction

 Our D-Nikud model utilizes the TevBERT architecture and Bi-LSTM for diacritization (nikud) of Hebrew text.
 Diacritics (nikud) are essential for accurate pronunciation and interpretation of the text.
 This repository provides the core code for implementing and utilizing the D-Nikud model.

+## Pre-Trained model

+Our pre-trained D-Nikud model can be found at [Link](https://drive.google.com/drive/folders/1osK503txvsEWlZASBViSqOiNJMzAlD0F).
+To use it, unzip the downloaded file and copy the contents to the 'models' folder.

 ## Usage